tryterra/TerraAndroid/README.md

 - The `samsungHealthPermissions` argument takes a `SetOf<SamsungHealthPermissions>` from `co.tryterra.terra.samsung.SamsungHealthPermissions`.
 It signifies the data types you wish to request permissions for in Samsung Health.
 This defaults to all permissions included.
 - The `googleFitPermissions` argument takes a `SetOf<GoogleFitPermissions>` from `co.tryterra.terra.googlefit.GoogleFitPermissions`.
 It signifies the data types you wish to request permissions for in Google Fit.
 This defaults to all permissions included.

-The instantiation this Terra class automatically pulls up permissions requesting screens and log in screens!
+**N.B The instantiation this Terra class automatically pulls up permissions requesting screens and log in screens!
+**

 ## Getting Data